University changes course; professors may testify in lawsuit

 The University of Florida's president answers to its board of trustees, which has six members appointed by the governor and five appointed by the state university system’s board of governors.
 The board of governors, in turn, has 17 members, 14 of whom are appointed by the Florida governor and confirmed by the state Senate.
 These offices have been in Republican hands for many years.

-In a statement this week, DeSantis' office denied being behind the decision to block the faculty members’ testimony.
+In a statement this week, DeSantis' office denied being behind the decision to block the faculty members’ testimony, and on Friday his press secretary, Christina Pushaw, tweeted that any such suggestion was “absurd."

 Florida Democratic elected officials, many of whom attended the University of Florida, were critical of the university's initial rejection of the professors' requests, tying it to other controversial recent decisions by the school, such as the quick hiring of DeSantis' pick to be Florida's surgeon general.
 Dr. Joseph Ladapo recently came under fire for refusing to don a mask at a meeting with a lawmaker who was being treated for cancer.